SenZmaKi/Senpwai/README.md

-# Senpwai - Bulk Anime Downloader
+# Senpwai - Batch Anime Downloader

 ![senpwai-icon](https://github.com/SenZmaKi/Senpwai/blob/master/app/senpwai-icon.png)

-**Senpwai** is a free and open-source desktop app designed for conveniently downloading anime in bulk.
-Ever thought, "Damn, I wish I could download all the One Piece episodes in a few clicks," well, that's exactly what Senpwai is built for, ignoring the occasional crashes *cough* *cough*.
+**Senpwai** is a free and open-source desktop app designed for conveniently batch downloading anime.
+Ever thought, "Damn, I really wish there was a way to download all the One Piece episodes in a few clicks," well, that's exactly what Senpwai is built for, ignoring the occasional crashes *cough* *cough*.

-The episodes are sourced from Animepahe and Gogoanime though Animepahe is recommended cause with Gogoanime you may encounter captcha block.
+The episodes are sourced from Animepahe and Gogoanime, though downloading from Animepahe is recommended cause with Gogoanime you may sometimes encounter captcha block.

 <p>
  <a href="https://github.com/SenZmaKi/Senpwai/releases"><img  height="30px" src="https://img.shields.io/github/downloads/SenZmaKi/Senpwai/total" alt="Downloads"></a>